Threats to Coral Reefs

 The EISES is installing multiple sensor packages to the seafloor and near the surface that transmit data in real time.
 Surface buoys also collect meteorological variables such as wind speed and direction, temperature, precipitation, and others.By combining these data sets the EISES will trigger early alerts when disturbances attributed to dredging are detected to inform management when dredging activities must be reduced or temporarily stopped to alleviate pressure on marine ecosystems.

-Marine Heatwave Frequently Asked Questions
+Media Resources and Frequently Asked Questions (FAQ’s)

 Marine heatwaves are anomalous warming events above the 90th percentile.
 In a practical sense, it means that they happen 10% of the time relative to long-term records, typically 30-year averages.
 Globally, they occur from 0 to 5 times per year, ranging from 5 to 40 days.

 We monitor ocean surface temperatures from space and can see extremes develop in real time.
 Several factors may cause MHWs in the ocean, and these mechanisms influence the timescales of the predictions of these events.
-On top of all is global warming, which has already added more than 1 deg Celsius to the temperature above pre-industrial levels, It is projected to between 1.5 to 4C by 2100.
+On top of all is global warming, which has already added more than 1 deg Celsius to the temperature above pre-industrial levels, It is projected to rise between 1.5 to 4C above pre-industrial levels by 2100.

 Our experimental marine heatwave forecasts indicate a 70-80% chance that extreme ocean temperatures will persist in the southern Gulf of Mexico and Caribbean through October 2023.
 That being said, our historical forecast skill in this region at 3.5 month leads is lower (though still better than random guessing).

 Exposure to extreme temperature for long periods of time causes a breakdown in the relationship between coral and the algae that lives inside of them.
 The coral is left pale or white, i.e., bleached.
 The lack of food from the algae can lead to the death of the coral, subsequent erosion of the habitat, and ultimately a loss of the ecosystem services that we rely on including fishing and food, storm protection, tourism, and biodiversity.
 We are seeing instances of coral bleaching in the Miami area.
 Severe bleaching and significant mortality is also likely if the marine heatwave persists.
-Currently, our marine heatwave forecasts are predicting these temperatures will persist for several more months.

 To learn more about coral bleaching: https://oceanservice.noaa.gov/facts/coral_bleach.html